 Adding Decoupage Paper

-This is my favorite of all the decoupage papers Dixie Belle has recently come out with.
-You can see all the prints I have HERE.
+This is my favorite of all the decoupage papers Dixie Belle has come out with.

 I started by cutting my paper to the size I needed using my rotary cutting set to help keep the lines perfectly straight:

 I cut the paper just a hair wider so that it just barely overlapped at the back.